MihirTomar-IITJ/MihirTomar-IITJ/README.md

 - 📫 How to reach me **mihir.tomar01@gmail.com**

-- ⚡ Fun fact **In the world outside my laptop💻, you can find me playing Badminton, Table Tennis🏓or Volleyball🏐 or hanging out with family and friends.
+- ⚡ **In the world outside my laptop💻, you can find me playing Badminton, Table Tennis🏓or Volleyball🏐 or hanging out with family and friends.
 I also love watching anime, sitcoms and movies 🎬**

 <h3 align="left">Connect with me:</h3>
 <p align="left">